 Children who sleep early do not substantially rise earlier than usual.
-Most parents usually set a late sleeping time routine so that kids will not rise early, but they need to stop this habit.
+Most parents usually set a late sleeping time routine not to rise early, but they need to stop this habit.

-Kids that sleep much early tend to sleep for more extended amounts of time, and this enables them to wake up later and even lower the number of sleep they consume during the day.
+Kids that sleep much early tend to sleep for more extended amounts of time, which enables them to wake up later and even lower the number of sleep they consume during the day.

 It is thus essential to follow a regular schedule for your kid for their eating, sleeping, and other activities.

 Kids love continuity!